Welcome to the Ivybridge Branch of The Royal British Legion

 Poppy Appeal 2017/18

-Following this years launch event at The Exchange Ivybridge Poppy Appeal went well and we have so far raised £25533 This is a fantastic effort for this years appeal.
+This years total is £25551.50 raised.
+This is a fantastic effort.
 Big thank you to all who helped out or donated.

 Thankyou to local businesses